The Evolution of an Artist: From Commercial Success to Spiritual Fulfillment

 The Evolution of Style and Medium

-• Reconnecting with the physical act of painting without technological intermediaries
+• Trying to reconnect with the physical act of painting, without technological intermediaries

 A New Artistic Identity